 The framing that works: “The setup fee covers the build and testing.
 The retainer covers you.
 If anything breaks, I fix it.
 If you want to add something new, we talk about it.
 You’re never left dealing with a broken workflow on your own.”

-How to Get Your First Client Without a Portfolio
+How to Find Your First AI Automation Client

 The chicken and egg problem of freelancing: clients want experience, you need clients to get experience.
 Here’s how to break it.